 The government set out its definition of British values in the 2011 Prevent Strategy and these values were reiterated by the Prime Minister in 2014.
 At Church Broughton C of E (C) Primary School, these values are reinforced regularly and in the following ways:

 Democracy is embedded at the school.
 Pupils are always listened to by adults and are taught to listen carefully and with concern to each other, respecting the right of every individual to have their opinions and voices heard.
-Pupils also have the opportunity to air their opinions and ideas through our School Council and regular questionnaires.
-The elections of the School Council members and House Captains and Vice Captains are based solely on pupil votes, reflecting our British electoral system and demonstrating democracy in action.
-They also voted for their class names.
+Pupils also have the opportunity to air their opinions and ideas through regular questionnaires.
+The elections of House Captains and Vice Captains are based solely on pupil votes, reflecting our British electoral system and demonstrating democracy in action.
+Children also vote for their class names.
 Children have many opportunities for their voices to be heard.
-The school council meet regularly to discuss issues raised in class council meetings.
-Children choose their own rewards for good behaviour during ‘Golden Time’.
 When appropriate, they choose their own learning activities from a ‘menu’ of increasingly challenging tasks.
 EYFS children have ‘Learning Choices’, enabling them to choose activities they would like to try during the school day.
 Children are encouraged to work democratically when carrying out group tasks, by identifying and allocating different roles.

 The Rule of Law